pivotal/docs-tap/security-and-compliance/issuer.hbs.md

       --output go-template='\{{ index .data "tls.crt" | base64decode }}'
     ```

-1. Add the certificate to [custom CAcustom-ca-certificates.hbs.md
+1. Add the certificate to [custom CA
-   certificates](../custom-ca-certificates.hbs.md) by appending it to
+   certificates](custom-ca-certificates.hbs.md) by appending it to
    `shared.ca_cert_data` and applying Tanzu Application Platform's installation values.

 1. Add the certificate to your device's trust chain.
 The trust chain will vary depending on your